 by Shooshie » Wed Jul 05, 2006 7:23 pm

-This appeared in a thread in July, 2006.
-Seemed like a good thing to keep around in a sticky thread.
+The original idea for this appeared in a thread in July, 2006.
+Seemed like a good thing to expand and keep around in a sticky thread.
 Last update: January 23, 2012

 For more info that you may not find here, check the Audio Engineer's Online Dictionary which Frodo discovered for us!